Solvable Families of Random Block Tridiagonal Matrices: New distributions via biasing

 \section{New distributions via biasing}

-We start this section with a brief review of the Dumitriu-Edelman result \cite{DE}.
-We introduce the key tools for our block generalization and provide the proofs of our main theorems modulo a certain moment computation that is delayed to the subsequent sections.
+We start this section with a brief review of the Dumitriu--Edelman result \cite{DE}.
+We introduce the key tools for our block generalization and provide the proofs of our main theorems modulo a~certain moment computation that is delayed to the subsequent sections.